Marcus Wesson

 Marcus Delon Wesson (born August 22, 1946) is an American mass murderer and child rapist, convicted of nine counts of first-degree murder and 14 sex crimes, including the rape and molestation of his underage daughters.
 His victims were his children, fathered through incestuous sexual abuse of his daughters and nieces, as well as his wife's children.
-He has been described as the worst mass murderer of Fresno, California.

 Early life and education

-Marcus Wesson was born in Kansas, the eldest of four children of Benjamin and Carrie Wesson.
-He was raised as a member of the Seventh-day Adventist Church.
+Marcus Wesson was born in Kansas City, Missouri, the eldest of four children of Benjamin and Carrie Wesson.
+His mother raised him in the Seventh-day Adventist Church.
 Wesson claimed that his mother was a religious fanatic.
-His father was an alcoholic and child abuser who abandoned the family when Wesson was a child.
-By the early 1960s, the family had moved to San Bernardino, California.
+His father was an alcoholic child abuser who abandoned his family when Wesson was a child.

-After dropping out of high school, Wesson joined the U.S. Army, serving from 1966 to 1968 as an ambulance driver.
+After dropping out of high school, Wesson joined the U.S. Army, serving from 1966 to 1968 as an ambulance driver, which included a deployment in the Vietnam War.

 Abuse

-Shortly after leaving the military, Wesson moved in with an older woman, Rosemary Solorio and her eight children in San Jose, California.
+Shortly after leaving the military, Wesson moved in with an older woman, Rosemary Solorio, and her eight children in San Jose, California.
 In 1971, Solorio gave birth to Wesson's son.
-In 1974, Wesson began sexually abusing Solorio's eight-year-old daughter, Elizabeth.
-Wesson married Elizabeth Solorio when she turned 14, and he was 34.
+In 1974, Wesson began sexually abusing Solorio's eight-year-old daughter Elizabeth.
+Wesson married Elizabeth when she turned 14 and he was 34.
 Four months later, she gave birth to her first child.
-Eventually the couple had 10 children together, including one infant who died.
+Eventually, the couple had 10 children together, including one infant who died.

-One of Elizabeth's younger sisters left her own seven children with them, claiming to be unable to care for them due to a drug problem.
-Wesson never held a steady job; he lived off welfare and had his working adult children give him all their earnings.
+One of Elizabeth's younger sisters left her own seven children with them, claiming that her drug problem made her unable to care for them.
+Wesson never held a steady job; he lived off welfare and forced his working adult children to give him all their earnings.
 In 1989, Wesson was convicted of welfare fraud and perjury.
 The family often lived in run-down shacks, boats, and vacant houses.